gma/gma/README.md

 ---------

-- 👍 I like: Python, Ruby, JavaScript, TypeScript, Linux, shell scripting, Docker, designing and testing products, UX design, building user interfaces, writing copy, and mentoring.
+- 👍 I like: Python, Ruby, JavaScript, TypeScript, Linux, shell scripting, Docker, designing and testing products, UX design, building user interfaces (with HTML and CSS), writing copy, and mentoring.

 - 💬 Ask me about: Extreme Programming, Refactoring, TDD, writing code that's easy to change, pair/mob programming, and automating all of the things.